mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 .. tip::

+  Multi-selected channels and Direct Messages move together as a group in the order they originally appeared.

-  - Select sequential channels and/or Direct Messages by pressing and holding SHIFT.
+- Select sequential channels and/or Direct Messages by pressing and holding SHIFT+Select.
-- Select non-sequential channels and/or Direct Messages by pressing and holding CMD (for Mac) or CTRL (for Windows/Linux).
+- Select non-sequential channels and/or Direct Messages by pressing and holding CMD+Select (for Mac) or CTRL+Select (for Windows/Linux).
 - Press ESC to clear channel or Direct Message selections.

-Multi-selected channels and Direct Messages move together as a group in the order they originally appeared.

     .. image:: ../../images/multi-select-drag.gif